-In northwest Michigan, midway between the cities of Manistee and Cadillac, the Manistee River is home to a pair of Consumers Energy hydros that can produce enough electricity for a community of up to 20,500 people.
+In northwest Michigan, halfway between Manistee and Cadillac, the Manistee River is home to two Consumers Energy hydroelectric dams, which together produce enough electricity to meet the annual power needs of about 13,000 residential customers.

-Consumers Energy — one of Michigan’s largest landowners — owns about 2,000 acres around Hodenpyl Hydro and 400 acres near Tippy Hydro.
-But over the years the company has sold almost 40,000 adjacent acres to the U.S. Forest Service and the Michigan Department of Natural Resources.
-Today, these lands provide prime public recreation.
+Consumers Energy - one of Michigan's largest landowners - owns about 2,300 acres around Hodenpyl Hydro and 300 acres near Tippy Hydro.
+Most of the other land surrounding Hodenpyl and Tippy ponds is a part of the Huron-Manistee National Forest, administered by the U.S. Forest Service.
+These lands provide prime recreation opportunities.

-Known locally as “Big Manistee” or just “The Big,” so as not to be confused with its smaller southern neighbor, the Little Manistee River, the Manistee River stretches about 170 miles from its headwaters near the village of Alba to Manistee Lake and then Lake Michigan.
-It also cuts through the Manistee National Forest.
+Known locally as the "Big Manistee" so as not to be confused with its smaller southern neighbor, the Little Manistee River, the Manistee River stretches about 170 miles from its headwaters near the village of Alba to Manistee Lake and then Lake Michigan.

 How it Works

-The Manistee River is one of Michigan’s premier canoe floats and finest steelhead, salmon and trout rivers in Michigan.
-The clear, cool water and natural woodlands provide championship fishing and excellent wildlife watching and recreational opportunities year round.
+The Manistee River is one of Michigan's premier canoe floats and finest steelhead, salmon, and trout rivers.
+The clear, cool water and natural woodlands provide championship fishing and excellent wildlife viewing and recreational opportunities year round.

 The Manistee River hydroelectric projects are also included as "watchable wildlife" viewing areas in Michigan's Wildlife Viewing Guide.
 Consumers Energy works with the USDA Forest Service and other entities to build and maintain these areas and assist in providing viewing opportunities.